Skip to main content

 The interpretation of these tests in concert allows for a more sophisticated diagnosis.
 For example, a man might present with low total testosterone.
 If his LH is also low, and his prolactin is high, the investigation immediately focuses on the pituitary.
 If his LH is high, we look toward the testes.

-If both his and LH are in the low-normal range, and he reports high stress and poor sleep, we might suspect a functional suppression of the HPG axis.
+If both his total testosterone and LH are in the low-normal range, and he reports high stress and poor sleep, we might suspect a functional suppression of the HPG axis.
 In this last case, a trial of lifestyle intervention followed by re-testing can be both diagnostic and therapeutic.

-Comparing Lab Patterns Lifestyle Imbalance Versus Hormone Disorder
+Comparing Lab Patterns Lifestyle Imbalance versus Hormone Disorder

 To bring these concepts into sharper focus, we can compare the typical laboratory patterns seen in a lifestyle-induced state versus a true primary or secondary hormone disorder.
 This comparison is a guide, and individual presentations can vary, yet it provides a powerful framework for clinical reasoning.